A-Star100/A-Star100.github.io/README.md

-# GitHub Pages
+# Anirudh's Site
-My GitHub Pages site.
+My site (made without a website builder).
 You should expect index files and other necessary files here.

 ## How to view entire site offline